OpenMDAO/dymos/readme.md

 Users connect one or more phases to construct trajectories.
 Each phase can have its own:

-- Optimal Control Transcription (Gauss-Lobatto, Radau Pseudospectral, or GLM)
+- Optimal Control Transcription (Gauss-Lobatto, Radau Pseudospectral, or RungeKutta)
 - Equations of motion
 - Boundary and path constraints

-Each dymos `Phase` is ultimately just an OpenMDAO Group that can exist in a problem along with numerous other groups.
+dymos Phases and Trajectories are ultimately just OpenMDAO Groups that can exist in a problem along with numerous other models, allowing for the simultaneous optimization of systems and dynamics.